A mysterious meeting with Syrian president is at the center of spy chief's nomination fight

 Gabbard's rise

-A combat veteran and a one-time rising star in the Democratic Party and a progressive darling, Gabbard has drifted rightward and found common cause with Trump and other populist figures in his political orbit.
+A combat veteran and a one-time rising star in the Democratic Party who was a progressive darling, Gabbard has drifted rightward and found common cause with Trump and other populist figures in his political orbit.

 One of the throughlines in Gabbard’s career is her skepticism about the wisdom of using U.S. power abroad.
 That view has won her plaudits in certain circles on both the progressive left and Trump’s MAGA base, amid a roiling debate in both political parties over whether the U.S. should play a leadership role in global affairs or look more inward.

-She departed on her 2017 trip to Syria just before Trump took office.
+She departed on her 2017 trip to Syria just before Trump took office the first time.
 It was arranged by two Arab-American brothers, Bassam and Elias Khawam.
-According to people who know the Khawams but did not want to speak publicly against fellow members of the tight-knit Arab-American community, they are Lebanese-Americans with a history of activism in Arab American political circles particularly on the Palestinian-Israeli conflict.
+According to people who know the Khawams but did not want to speak publicly against fellow members of the tight-knit Arab American community, they are Lebanese Americans with a history of activism in Arab American political circles, particularly on the Palestinian-Israeli conflict.

-Bassam has also long been active in U.S. politics.
-Since 2005, he’s donated more than $40,000 to mostly Democratic political candidates according to federal campaign finance records — though he’s occasionally crossed party lines, supporting Ralph Nader’s 2008 Green Party presidential bid, Republican Justin Amash for Congress and Donald Trump’s 2016 presidential campaign.

-Some Arab Americans saw Assad as a bulwark against terrorism — seeing the anti-Assad forces as tied to Islamic terrorists while many others were appalled by decades of authoritarian rule and human rights violations and supported any effort to oust the Assads.

-“In the U.S., there are segments of the Syrian diaspora that support the Assad regime.
-This includes Syrian Christians and some Syrian Muslims.
-That community has mobilized in various ways to support the regime,” said Steven Heydemann, a Middle East expert who is a professor at Smith College and a fellow at the nonpartisan Brookings Institution.
-“Seeing Gabbard as someone who could further their cause, (the Khawams) brought her to Syria to emphasize their narrative and attempt to temper U.S. opposition.”

 Democratic U.S. Rep. Dennis Kucinich, who received campaign donations over the years from the Khawams, joined Gabbard on the trip.
 Kucinich, like Gabbard, is a Democrat-turned-independent and a longtime critic of U.S. foreign policy.
-The two are political allies, having endorsed each other’s various runs for office.
+Kucinich and Gabbard are political allies, having endorsed each other’s various runs for office.
 He did not respond to calls seeking comment — but the trip was a major controversy during his unsuccessful 2018 run for Ohio governor.

 To Gabbard’s supporters and allies, she was merely expressing a realpolitik critique of the U.S. rush to push out Assad — a conflict that she feared might lead to another protracted war.
 “In no way was she defending Assad.
 She has called him a brutal dictator,” said Henning, the Trump transition spokeswoman.